 Transportation.
-Students are responsible for their own transportation to agencies and institutions used for educational experience.
+The student is responsible for his own transportation to agencies and institutions used for educational experience.
 Because public transportation is not always available, the student needs access to a car during the sophomore and junior years.
-A valid driver's license and use of an automobile are mandatory during the senior year in which the student has community health nursing experiences.
+A valid driver's license and use of an automobile are mandatory during the senior quarter in which the student has community health nursing.
 Transportation costs will vary from quarter to quarter.